 Qualified Improvement Property

-A new type of property was created under the PATH Act called Qualified Improvement Property (QIP).
-This type of property is non-structural improvements to the interior of a building placed in service after the building was originally placed in service.
-This type of property is bonus eligible with a 39-year depreciable life (15-years if it also qualified for Qualified Leasehold Improvement Property).
+Qualified Improvement Property (QIP) includes certain non-structural improvements to the interior of a nonresidential building placed in service after the building was originally placed in service.
+This type of property is bonus eligible with a 15-year depreciable life.

-If you are unsure if you qualify for the additional deductions, either bonus or Section 179, on your tax return (or a prior year tax return) or you have questions about other depreciation-related breaks, such as Section 179 expensing, contact your tax advisor.
-LBMC’s Tax team will examine both options when preparing your return to ensure we choose the best option for your business now and in the future.
+If you are unsure if you qualify for the additional deductions, either bonus or Section 179, on your tax return (or a prior year tax return) or you have questions about other depreciation-related breaks, contact your tax advisor.
+LBMC’s Tax team will examine all options to ensure we advise you on the most tax-advantageous decision for your business now and in the future.

 LBMC tax tips are provided as an informational and educational service for clients and friends of the firm.
 The communication is high-level and should not be considered as legal or tax advice to take any specific action.
 Individuals should consult with their personal tax or legal advisors before making any tax or legal-related decisions.
 In addition, the information and data presented are based on sources believed to be reliable, but we do not guarantee their accuracy or completeness.
 The information is current as of the date indicated and is subject to change without notice.